Sphereon-SDK/blockchain-proof-sdk/java8-okhttp-gson/docs/VerificationApi.md

 # **verifyUsingLocation**
 > VerifyContentResponse verifyUsingLocation(configName, streamLocations)

-Verify content using Stream Locations from the Storage API
+Verify hash using the Storage API

-Verify content by supplying a file or some other binary data.
-Hashing will be done on the server side
+Verify a hash of file/blob by supplying a Stream location of the Storage API.
+This Stream Location maps to a location of a file/blob on some remote cloud storage.
+Hashing will be done on the server side Please note that the binary data itself will not be stored, only the hash.
+Use the registerUsingContent endpoint if you&#39;d like to store content

 ### Example
 ```java